Jxl-s/leetcode-rich-presence/README.md

 # TODO List

-- Containerize the server with Docker (easier to run)
+- ~~Containerize the server with Docker~~ (I forgot that the Discord client has to be running on the same host)
 - Add instructions for the browser extension (upload to Chrome Web Store too maybe?)
 - Firefox support
 - Fix Discord's RPC issues with timeouts (and rate-limits)